Spring of Bosnia

 A post shared by Vila Sunce – Boracko Jezero (@vilasunce_borackojezero) on

-In addition to the beauty of the lake itself, you can also enjoy several activities that will make your stay complete, such as boating and pedal boating, barbecue, and playgrounds for your children.
+In addition to the beauty of the lake itself, you can also enjoy numerous activities that will make your stay complete, such as boat and pedal rides, barbecuing, or children’s playgrounds.

-Located on the border of Bosnia and Herzegovina and Montenegro, within the Sutjeska National Park, Perućica is one of the two remaining rainforests in Europe.
-In the depths of the Perućica rainforest, often called the "lungs of Europe", you will find the amazing Skakavac waterfall, which runs with nearly 100 meters of height.
+Located on the border of Bosnia and Herzegovina and Montenegro, within the Sutjeska National Park, Perućica represents one of the two remaining primeval forests in Europe.
+In the depths of the Perućica forest, often referred to as “the lungs of Europe,” you will find the stunning Skakavac waterfall, which flows from nearly 100 meters high.
 It is one of the largest waterfalls in the Balkans.

-Perućica is a protected nature reserve, extremely rich in diverse flora and many endemic and rare species.
-It contains a large number of trees about 300 years old, and it is believed that the rainforest itself is about 20,000 years old.
+Perućica is a protected natural reserve, extremely rich in diverse plant life and many endemic and rare species.
+It contains a large number of trees that are about 300 years old, and the forest itself is believed to be around 20,000 years old.

 View this post on Instagram